Quantum trajectories and reduced dynamics in time-correlated environments: Conclusions

+The analysis of the dynamics of a two-level system driven by colored SSE highlights important features.
 When the environment is described as an $\Upsilon_\mathrm{OU}$-noise applied through the Pauli $\sigma_x$ operator to the interaction between the levels, a strong effect on the coherence time is observed.
-When the system's Hamiltonian commutes with the noise operator, a different asymptotic density matrix stationary state is reached, and not the equipartite one.
-This can be either static for a null Hamiltonian or an oscillating one for coupled levels.
-The coherences are maintained then even at infinite time for these symmetric systems.
-The introduction of an asymmetry in the system, as an energy difference between the two levels, results in reaching the equipartite distribution limit expected using symmetric relaxation operators.
-However, the coherences are long-lived, the dynamics showing two different regimes of relaxation with different time scales - a faster initial one and then a slower one.
-Although not analytically derivable from the SSE unraveling, the presence of the different time scales is well explained by the Redfield master equation with time-dependent coefficients, as well as the limit of the different stationary distributions, proving the effectiveness of the Redfield approximation.
+When the system's Hamiltonian commutes with the noise operator, a different asymptotic density matrix is reached, and the system does not reach equipartition of populations.
+The steady state can be either static, for a null Hamiltonian, or an oscillating steady state for coupled levels.
+The coherences are therefore maintained for these symmetric systems.
+The introduction of an asymmetry in the system, as an energy difference between the two levels, results in reaching the equipartite distribution expected using symmetric relaxation operators.
+However, the coherences are long-lived, the dynamics showing two different regimes of relaxation with different time scales, i.e., a faster initial decay followed by a slower relaxation.
+Although not analytically derivable from the SSE unraveling, the presence of different time scales is well explained by the Redfield master equation with time-dependent coefficients.
+The Redfield model also rationalizes the different stationary states and provides an insightful intuition on the effect of the noise in the system dynamics.

-During the finalization of this manuscript, we became aware of a recently published study,\cite{DeKeijzer2025QubitNoise} that addresses a similar topic and reports comparable findings on the effect of the $\Upsilon_\mathrm{OU}$ correlated noise presented in this paper, in particular focusing on qubit fidelity and noise control, which supports the interest in the applications of this work.